-SUBSTITUTION OF SUBJECTS
+ELECTRICAL ENGINEERING- SUBSTITUTION OF SUBJECTS

-To suit the special abilities or needs of individual students a limited amount of substitution is permitted within the B.E. pattern.
-Any such substitution must have prior approval of the Head of School who will ensure:
+To suit the special abilities or needs of individual students a limited amount of substitution is permitted within each course.
+Any such substitution must have prior approval of the Head of School who will ensure that:

 - 1. The replacement subject is at least of the same length and level as the prescribed subject it replaces; and - 2.
-The resulting overall programme of study is suited to the award of B.E. in Electrical Engineering.
+The resulting overall programme of study is suited to the award of either the B.E. or B.Sc.(Eng.) as applicable.